torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 This parameter allows unsupported and untested SFP+ modules on 82599-based adapters, as long as the type of module is known to the driver.

-debug
+de
 -----
 :Valid Range: 0-16 (0=none,...,16=all)
 :Default Value: 0

-This parameter adjusts the level of debug messages displayed in the system logs.
+This parameter adjusts the level of de messages displayed in the system logs.